About You (MacKenzie Porter song)

-"About You" is a song recorded by Canadian country artist MacKenzie Porter.
-The track was co-written by Hardy, Sarah Buxton and Corey Crowder, with Cameron Montgomery, who co-produced it with Joey Moi and Dave Cohen.
+"About You" is a song recorded by Canadian country music artist MacKenzie Porter.
+The track was co-written by Michael Hardy, Sarah Buxton and Corey Crowder, with Cameron Montgomery, who co-produced it with Joey Moi and Dave Cohen.
 The song became the lead single off Porter's EP Drinkin' Songs: The Collection.

 Critical reception

 Kerry Doole of FYI Music News stated: "On this track, Porter displays a supple and convincing vocal style, while the lyrical content is subtly subversive".
 Top Country named the song "Pick of the Week" for April 16, 2019, saying "each listen feels like the first.
 Every time you hit repeat, there’s another layer of the song to discover.
 Perhaps it’s the subtle, yet clever, juxtaposition between the production and the story.
 One moment you’re swaying along and then the next, a heartbreaking lyric stops you in your tracks".

 Commercial performance

 "About You" reached a peak of #1 on the Billboard Canada Country chart dated May 25, 2019, becoming Porter's first number one.
 This made Porter the first female artist signed to an independent label to top the Canada Country chart in its 25 years of existence.
+The song has been certified Gold by Music Canada.